-Basalt is the most plentiful rock in the Earth's crust, with its natural colour palette from grey to black.
+Basalt, also called bluestone, is the most plentiful rock in the Earth's crust, with its natural colour palette ranging from grey to black.
 The ocean floor is generally made up of basalt.
 Basalt has no harmful properties, it is non-explosive and non-combustible, and has great insulating property.
-The heat insulation value of basalt is three times more than asbestos and without the toxic hazards.
+The heat insulation value of basalt is three times higher than asbestos and without any toxic hazards.
 Basalts are composed primarily of magnesium oxide (MgO) and calcium oxide (CaO).
 They are very low in silicon (SiO2), usually less than 50 percent.
 They also contain some iron oxide (FeO) and aluminum oxide (Al2O3).

-Most fascinating is the fact that this rock is intergalactic.
+The fascinating fact about basalt is that this rock is intergalactic.
 This means that it can also be found on the Moon, on Venus, on Mars and several asteroids.
-The highest Volcano on our solar system, 25 km high and 600 km in diameter, Olympus Mons on Mars, is also made of Basalt.
+The highest Volcano on our solar system, 25 km high and 600 km in diameter, Olympus Mons on Mars, is also made of basalt.
 Returning to our planet, most of the Moai icons found on Easter Island are made up of basalt.
-The Rosetta Stone that is used to interpret the hieroglyphics in Egypt is also made up of Basalt.
-Today this excellent quality construction and decorative stone can be used even more widely – to pave streets, terraces and floors, fabricate worktops, wall panels, fireplace surrounds, countertops.
+The Rosetta Stone that is used to interpret the hieroglyphics in Egypt is also made up of basalt.
+Today this excellent quality construction and decorative stone is used to pave streets, terraces and floors, fabricate worktops, wall panels, fireplace surrounds, countertops.

 Interior and exterior wall finishing